abw/vite-open-props/README.md

 ## The Problem

-The [postcss.config.js](postcss.config.js) file contains this code, copied from the Open Props web site.
+The [postcss.config.js](postcss.config.js) file contained this code, copied from the "Props from CSS" example on the Open Props web site.

     const postcssJitProps = require('postcss-jit-props');
     const OpenProps = require('open-props');